 Booking a patient at King's

 GPs should refer via NHS e-referral (e-RS) wherever possible.

 Other ways to refer

-For urgent referrals please contact the Diabetes secretaries via the switchboard on 020 3299 9000.
+- Other referrers can make an urgent referral by contacting the Diabetes secretaries via the switchboard on 020 3299 9000.

 Diabetes Outpatient Department, tel: 020 3299 8570